The Damian Barr Literary Salon, with Lucy Foley and Kate Mosse.

 ‘Miss Marple reflected on the fact that evil hadn’t been out there in the street amidst the pagan throng last night but right here, inside in the cosy, well-appointed sitting room of this elegant home…’

-Damian Barr hosts a joyful celebration of all things Marple with best-selling contributing authors Lucy Foley and Kate Mosse and Christie’s new biographer, presenter and historian, Lucy Worsley.
+Damian Barr hosts a joyful celebration of all things Marple with best-selling contributing authors Lucy Foley and Kate Mosse as well as Agatha Christie’s great grandson James Prichard.
 Expect new stories, timeless mysteries and, as ever, more than a touch of the unexpected with the spirit of Miss Marple being very much present...

 Online event bookers can buy a copy of Marple with a ticket at checkout for £23 (with UK postage) and watch the event for free.
 International postage will be higher.
 Books will be posted out within 7 days after the event.
 Please ensure your address is up to date on your British Library account.